How do you speak through an interpreter?

 2. Go over scripture passages and main points with your translator beforehand.
 That gives

-your interpreter time to think about how to express what you're going to say.
+your interpreter time to think about how to express what you plan to say.

 you can be culturally sensitive.